Dynamsoft/barcode-reader-javascript-samples/3.settings/README.md

 The following official sample showcases both ways to specify ROI.

-* <a target = "_blank" href="https://demo.dynamsoft.com/samples/dbr/js/3.settings/5.regionOfInterest-regionPredetection.html">Define or Detect the Region of Interest - Demo</a>
 * <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/blob/main/3.settings/5.regionOfInterest-regionPredetection.html">Define or Detect the Region of Interest - Source Code</a>

 ## Dealing with Dense Barcodes